JigneshRaval/simple-blog/src/pages/vue.js/vue.js-and-webpack-4-from-scratch,-part-1.md

 ![](https://cdn-images-1.medium.com/max/800/1*jRQYrW3t2qkOZYezwuPz5A.png)

-We’ll start our app.js with possibly the simplest entrypoint possible:
+We'll start our app.js with possibly the simplest entrypoint possible:

 import Vue from 'vue'
 import App from './App.vue'